emmaj7/sml_summerproject/README.md

 where you need to replace "`<path-to-svea-starter>`" with the file path to wherever you cloned "svea_starter".
 For example, the full path might look like "/home/nvidia/sml_summerproject/svea_starter/devel/setup.bash".

-For problems related to the steering of the vehicle see [SVEA-Arduino repo](https://github.com/KTH-SML/SVEA-Arduino)
+For questions or problems related to the steering of the vehicle see [SVEA-Arduino repo](https://github.com/KTH-SML/SVEA-Arduino)

 ## Configuring the Zed Camera
 On the SVEA vehicle, go to the folder named 'zed_wrapper' under 'svea_starter/src/zed-ros-wrapper'.
 Open 'params'.